MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 ### Troubleshoot data warehouse jobs by using Windows PowerShell cmdlets

+To troubleshoot data warehouse jobs by using Windows PowerShell cmdlets, follow these steps:

 1. On the computer that hosts the data warehouse management server, start **Windows PowerShell**.
 2. Enter the following command, and then press ENTER.